mikejoyceio/website-optimization/README.md

 ###Index Page

 The index page originally had a Google PageSpeed score of 35/100 for mobile and 47/100 for desktop.
-I made the following changes to reach a score of 99/100 for both mobile and desktop:
+I made the following changes to achieve a score of 99/100 for both mobile and desktop:

 ######CSS

+[Inlined](https://developers.google.com/speed/pagespeed/module/filter-css-inline) all of the CSS into the head of the document and added the media="print" attribute to the external style sheet for print styles.

 ######JS

+Added the [HTML async attribute](https://developer.mozilla.org/en-US/docs/Games/Techniques/Async_scripts) to all script tags.
+Used the [Brunch](http://brunch.io/) build tool to concatenate and minify.

 ######Images

-######GZIP

-######HTTP Headers
+Resized images that were too large and compressed all images with the [Kraken](https://kraken.io/web-interface) image compression tool.

+######Gzip compression

+Enabled the [mod_deflate (gzip) Apache module](http://httpd.apache.org/docs/2.2/mod/mod_deflate.html) on the server.

+######Browser Caching

+[Leveraged browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) by add an [.htaccess](http://httpd.apache.org/docs/2.2/howto/htaccess.html) file to the root of the website.
+The file contains expires headers, which sets expiration times for all CSS, JavaScript and images.

 ###Sliding Pizzas